6ixtyn9-sudo/Breakwater/HANDOVER.md

   hostile rows), silently.
 Such slices are now labelled hostile_unproven in validation, carried into the book, and counted in research summaries and the health digest.
+- 2026-08-15, GitHub web-edit indentation breakage: partial copy/paste edits
+  introduced Python indentation/syntax errors that halted `research`.
+Fix: replace entire files (not fragments) when editing in browser; CI compileall is the required guardrail and must stay green.

 ## Known placeholders

 Known placeholders and seams (do not tune without evidence):
 - SPOT_FEE_BPS 20 / PERP_FEE_BPS 26 are first-pass simulations; they must
   be calibrated from realized paper fills before any live step.
-- Per-slice hold-horizon: the book carries `horizon_bars` but the paper time-stop is the global 48 bars.
-Per-slice horizon calibration is deferred (research-side feature).
+- Per-slice hold-horizon: the book carries `horizon_bars` but paper exits still use a single global time-stop.
+This is now controlled by `BREAKWATER_PAPER_TIME_STOP_BARS` (default 48).
+Workflows currently set 12.
+  Per-slice horizon-to-exit calibration remains deferred.
+- Optional trailing stop exists but is OFF by default; do not enable without a measured plan (baseline week, then A/B).
 - `xyz:` builder pairs are skipped (no Hyperliquid coin mapping).
 - Big-wave fallback signals exist only for an empty book and never paper-trade.
 - The promotion registry (live_capped) is vestigial from v0.1; live